pmccrind/slide_puzzle/README.md

   background: url(../Images/icspark_logo_360_360.PNG);
   ```

-  * Note if you have a custom image and it is saved in the Images folder then change the text after ```../Images/your_filename_here.jpg```
+  * Note if you have a custom image and it is saved in the Images folder then change the text after ```../Images/``` with your filename and with the extension of that file.
   * If you image is not 360 by 360 but it is equal length and width then divide the length by 3 and replace the width and height values with that value instead.
-  * Additionally, may want to change ```border``` to be a different color, if you have a mostly white image for example it be better to change it to a darker color.
+  * Additionally, you may want to change ```border``` to be a different color, if you have a mostly white image for example it be better to change it to a darker color.

 5.)
+Reference each of the tiles class and place the tile in the correct position on the board using ```background-position```.
+The image ```naming_convention.PNG``` has the layout for each tile.
+As well as what the ```background-position``` value should be for each tile.

+6.)
+Reference tile9 and style it with ```background: white;```.

 ## Part V JavaScript

+All the required JavaScript has been provided for you in this repo.
+However, lets take a look and see what the code does.
+After looking gameLogic.js file answer the following questions:

+1.)

 Congratulations!!
 You have made your very own slide puzzle!

 ## Stretch Goals

-* Make a button below your table that when pressed will randomize the game board
+* Your page already shuffles if you refresh it.
+Your goal is to add a button below your table that when pressed will also shuffle the game board.
-* Display above the game board but below the heading "You Win!" when the puzzle is complete.
+* Print above the game board but below the your heading "You Win!" when the puzzle is complete.